On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Introduction

-In this work, we analyze universal approximation property of quantized networks using fixed-point arithmetic only.
-To our knowledge, this is the first study on the expressive power of the quantized networks under fixed-point operations.
-Specifically, we consider networks using $p$-bit fixed-point arithmetic that consists of fixed-point numbers
+In this work, we study the expressive power of quantized networks using fixed-point arithmetic only.
+Specifically, we consider networks using $(p+1)$-bit fixed-point arithmetic that consists of the set of fixed-point numbers

-for some scaling factor $s\in\bbN$ and the fixed-point rounding $\round{x}$ of $x\in\bbR$, which denotes an element in $\Qps$ closest to $x$ (see \cref{sec:fixed-point} for the precise definition and a tie-breaking rule).
+for some scaling factor $s\in\bbN$ and the fixed-point operations derived from rounding $\round{x}$ of $x\in\bbR$, which denotes an element in $\Qps$ closest to $x$ (see \cref{sec:fixed-point} for the precise definition and the tie-breaking rule).
 Given such fixed-point arithmetic, a pointwise activation function $\sigma$, and affine transformations $\rho_1,\dots,\rho_L$, we consider a ``$\sigma$ quantized network'' $f:\Qps^d\to\Qps$ defined as

-where $\round{\rho_l}$ and $\round{\sigma}$ denote the functions that round the output elements of $\rho_l$ and $\sigma$ to $\Qps$, respectively (refer to \cref{sec:nn} for additional information).
-We note that such quantized networks have been used in the network quantization literature \cite{jacob2018quantization,yao2021hawq}.
-Under this setup, we study universal approximation property of $\sigma$ quantized networks: $\sigma$ quantized networks can \emph{universally approximate} if for any $\varepsilon>0$ and continuous $f^*:\bbR^d\to\bbR$, there exists a $\sigma$ quantized network $f:\Qps^d\to\Qps$ such that
+where $\round{\rho_l}$ and $\round{\sigma}$ denote the functions that round the output elements of $\rho_l$ and $\sigma$ to $\Qps$, respectively (refer to \cref{sec:nn} for precise definition). \tcv{Namely, our computational model quantizes the output of each activation function and affine transformation, but does not quantize operations inside them (e.g., additions and multiplications in affine transformations).} We note that such quantized networks have been used in the network quantization literature \cite{jacob2018quantization,yao2021hawq}.
+Under this setup, we investigate the following \emph{universal representability}: